 Andrews County leases - Andrews County, Texas.
 In 2011, we acquired a 100% working interest and a 75% net revenue interest in the initial leases.
 Since that time, we have acquired working and net revenue interests in additional producing leases and acquired additional undeveloped acreage in and around our Andrews County leases.
-The working interests range from 15-100% and the net revenue interests range from 11-77%.
-In total, we now own 14,375 acres, with 3,482 acres developed and held by production and the remaining 10,893 acres being undeveloped.
-We believe the Andrews County leases contain considerable remaining potential drilling.
-Our reserve estimate includes 194 PUD wells.
-Our reserve estimates include potential development expenditures.
+The working interests range from 2-100% and the net revenue interests range from 2-80%.
+In total, we now own 29,738 gross acres, with 5,835 acres developed and held by production and the remaining 23,903 acres being undeveloped.
+We believe the Andrews County leases contain a considerable number of remaining potential drilling locations.
+Our reserve estimate includes 239 PUD wells.
+Our reserve estimates include the capital costs required to develop these wells.